ipspace/netlab/docs/labs/clab.md

 | Nokia SR OS            | vrnetlab/vr-sros:latest      |
 | VyOS                   | ghcr.io/sysoleg/vyos-container |

-* Cumulus VX, FRR, Linux, and Nokia SR Linux images are automatically downloaded from Docker Hub.
+* Cumulus VX, FRR, Linux, Nokia SR Linux, and VyOS images are automatically downloaded from public container registries.
 * Build the BIRD and dnsmasq images with the **netlab clab build** command.
 * Arista cEOS image has to be [downloaded and installed manually](ceos.md).
-* Nokia SR OS container image (requires a license); see also [vrnetlab instructions](https://containerlab.srlinux.dev/manual/vrnetlab/).
+* Nokia SR OS container image requires a license; see also [vrnetlab instructions](https://containerlab.srlinux.dev/manual/vrnetlab/).
 * Follow Cisco's documentation to install the IOS XRd container, making sure the container image name matches the one _netlab_ uses (alternatively, [change the default image name](default-device-image) for the IOS XRd container).
-* Cisco IOL and IOL L2 images require Containerlab 0.58.0 or greater.
-* Building Cisco IOL and IOL L2 images is only supported with Roman Dodin's fork of [vrnetlab](https://github.com/hellt/vrnetlab/).

-You can also use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to build VM-in-container images for Cisco CSR 1000v, Nexus 9300v, and IOS XR, OpenWRT, Mikrotik RouterOS, Arista vEOS, Juniper vMX and vQFX, and a few other devices.
+You can also use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to build VM-in-container images for Cisco CSR 1000v, Cisco IOS on Linux (including layer-2 image), Nexus 9300v, IOS XR, Mikrotik RouterOS, Arista vEOS, Juniper vMX and vQFX, and a few other devices.

 ```{warning}
 * You might have to change the default loopback address pool when using _vrnetlab_ images.
 See [](clab-vrnetlab) for details.